 In \cite{Iwasawa:1949}, Iwasawa showed that any symplectic matrix belonging to $Sp(2, \mathbb{R})$ can be decomposed into three parts belonging to: a nilpotent subgroup, an abelian subgroup and a maximally compact subgroup.
 The effects of those matrices on the phase space are respectively shearing, magnification and rotation.
 Accordingly, such transformations are interpreted as lenses, magnifiers and fractional Fourier transformers in optics.

-The Iwasawa decomposition was generalized for higher dimensions in which case it is named as a factorization or a pre/modified--decomposition.
-For a symplectic matrix $\mathbf{T}\in Sp(4, \mathbb{R})$ like ours, this pre--decomposition is given as \cite{Arvind:1995,Wolf:2004}
+The Iwasawa decomposition was generalized for higher dimensions in which case it is named as a factorization or a pre/modified-decomposition.
+For a symplectic matrix $\mathbf{T}\in Sp(4, \mathbb{R})$ like ours, this pre-decomposition is given as \cite{Arvind:1995,Wolf:2004}

-where $\mathbf{L(g)}$ represents the shearing in phase space, $\mathbf{M(s)}$ represents pure magnifications and $\mathbf{F(u)}$ is a fractional Fourier transformer representing rotation--like effects.
+where $\mathbf{L(g)}$ represents the shearing in phase space, $\mathbf{M(s)}$ represents pure magnifications and $\mathbf{F(u)}$ is a fractional Fourier transformer representing rotation-like effects.
 Here, the $2\times 2$ matrices that appear in (\ref{eq:Iwasawa}) are given in terms of the sub-blocks of the symplectic matrix, $\mathbf{T}$, as

-Now we realise that the negative of the matrix $\mathbf{g}$ given in eq.~(\ref{eq:g_lens}) is equal to the real part, $\mathbf{\Gamma_R}$, of our complex wavefront curvature matrix when the initial width of the beam is set to unity, i.e., $W_0=1$.
-This matrix is responsible for the lensing effect in the Iwasawa factorization through $\mathbf{L(g)}$ which also obeys the symplectic symmetry conditions given in eqs.~(\ref{eq:symp_conds}).
+Now we realise that the negative of the matrix $\mathbf{g}$ given in (\ref{eq:g_lens}) is equal to the real part, $\mathbf{\Gamma_R}$, of our complex wavefront curvature matrix when the initial width of the beam is set to unity, i.e., $W_0=1$.
+This matrix is responsible for the lensing effect in the Iwasawa factorization through $\mathbf{L(g)}$ which also obeys the symplectic symmetry conditions given in (\ref{eq:symp_conds}).
 When those symplectic symmetry conditions are imposed, we see that four of those conditions are trivial.
-The remaining two conditions impose the same requirement which is $\mathbf{g}=\mathbf{g}^\intercal$.
+The remaining two conditions impose $\mathbf{g}=\mathbf{g}^\intercal$.
 This means that $\mathbf{\Gamma_R}$ is symmetric when $W_0=1$.

 A similar connection with the Iwasawa factorization can be formed with the imaginary part of the complex curvature matrix when the initial width is set to one.
-Namely, $\mathbf{\Gamma_I}={W_0}^2\left[{W_0}^4\mathbf{A}\mathbf{A}^\intercal+\mathbf{B}\mathbf{B}^\intercal\right]^{-1}$ becomes equal to $\mathbf{s}^{-2}$ when $W_0=1$, where $\mathbf{s}$ is given by eq.~(\ref{eq:s_mag}).
+Namely, $\mathbf{\Gamma_I}={W_0}^2\left[{W_0}^4\mathbf{A}\mathbf{A}^\intercal+\mathbf{B}\mathbf{B}^\intercal\right]^{-1}$ becomes equal to $\mathbf{s}^{-2}$ when $W_0=1$, where $\mathbf{s}$ is given by (\ref{eq:s_mag}).
 Note that $\mathbf{s}$ is also symmetric.
-This can be be proved either though the similar argument as we did for $\mathbf{g}$, or more trivially it being composed of addition of two symmetric matrices.
+This can be proven either though a similar argument we presented for $\mathbf{g}$, or more trivially, it being composed of addition of two symmetric matrices.
 In summary, the real part of the curvature matrix is responsible for the shearing effect in the phase space and the imaginary part is responsible for the phase space magnifications through the matrix $\mathbf{M}(s)$.